 The Netherlands occupies a special position in Europe: not only is the Netherlands currently the largest producer of medical isotopes in the world, along with Australia it is also the only country that has the reactor and the molybdenum-processing facility in the same location.
 This offers many advantages, not least the fact that radioactive materials do not need to be transported by road.
 As transportation times are non-existent, the yield of the entire production process is also higher (less decay of molybdenum during the process) and this results in less waste.

 In Africa, only the SAFARI reactor in South Africa – in combination with NTP Radioisotopes, both in government hands – is globally active in the production of medical isotopes.

-In Russia, China, Korea and Argentina, the production of medical isotopes takes place on a small scale using reactors.
-These countries usually produce only for the local market, which is still small in each of these countries.
+In Russia, China, Korea and Argentina, the production of medical isotopes takes place on a small scale, using reactors.
+These countries produce only for the local market, which is still small.